No Products in the Cart

 WHY ARE BUSINESS LETTER SALUTATIONS SO IMPORTANT?

 The salutation is your letter’s equivalent of an in-person “hello.”
 Now imagine you’re standing in front of a judge, fighting a parking ticket.
 Do you greet them with “Hey, Judge.
 What’s up?”
 Of course not.
 That salutation is far too informal for a courtroom — your case likely won’t go well.
 Similarly, if you met a client for coffee and started the conversation with a salutation intended for a love interest, do you think you’d get an uncomfortable stare?
+And if you wrote a referral thank you letter and started it with "Yo, thanks, dude!" do you think your client would think twice about referring someone in the future?

 The wrong salutation, or one used in the wrong context, can ruin your chances of communicating effectively.
 Personal communications with friends and family allow considerably more latitude, but in a business setting, you have to take care not to be too informal or too sentimental.
 Many people consider both extremes lax and unprofessional.
 They may feel you’re making undue assumptions about the status of your business relationship.